Last Updated: September 22, 2020

 Because they are simple machines, suction-side pool cleaners are the most affordable pool cleaners on the market.
 Even the basic range of their cost, however, is a fraction of the cost of building and maintaining a pool.
 You’ll want to maximize your investment rather than just go cheap.

-Even at their cheapest, suction-side pool cleaners cost a couple hundred dollars, so it doesn’t hurt anything to spend a little time figuring out what you require from a pool cleaner and then making a list of which features you need and which features would be great extras.
-Once you have this in mind, you can start to break down pool cleaners on the market based on what can give you what you need and which ones you can add without breaking your budget.
-Keep in mind while doing this that no matter the cost, you’re buying a pool cleaner to support a major, major household investment so you’ll want to get it right.
+Even at their cheapest, suction-side pool cleaners cost a couple of hundred dollars, so it doesn’t hurt to spend a little time figuring out what you require from a pool cleaner.
+Keep in mind that no matter the cost, you’re buying a pool cleaner to support a major, major household investment so you’ll want to get it right.